danielang2020/ats/README.md

 - strong consistency in cats is unnecessary. eventual consistency is enough. substract user balance and then open a new position, close a position and then add user balance. deposit money and then add user balance, substrct balance and then withdraw money. use command message to notify clearing service.
 - every microservice communicates with each other by protobuf.
 - client ui have some place to store error/exception info. in order to give dev to solve the problem.
-- If use retry, should issue retry in source, not middle service.
+- If use retry, should issue retry in source, not middle service. don't let framework automatically retry.
 - wanfa(future/spot/margin) is about money management, trade mode is about logic of trade.
 - between two busy servie should have a high available middleware, don't let one service to push another one directly.
 - order/deal/position should be query by id or account with dynamodb. user info/system config work with rds.